-Hemp Casita’s Hemp-Building Journey Links KS, NJ
+Hemp Casita’s Journey Links KS, NJ

 The Hemp Casita, built by Kansas State University students has traveled around the state on an educational mission.
 Photo courtesy Right Coast Hemp